1jour1vin

 Nose

-Elegant, floral, and fruity, very distinguished
+Elegant, floral, and fruity, with a distinct character

 Serve